5 Best Banks in China

-Bank of Communications offers a range of consumer and corporate services, mostly domestically.
+Bank of Communications offers a range of consumer and corporate services, primarily domestically.

 It is one of the top 5 banks in China, with over 2800 branches.

-It was founded in 1908 and headquartered in Shanghai.
+It was founded in 1908 and is headquartered in Shanghai.

 Bank of Communications was named a Fortune Global 500 company in 2020 for the 12th straight year and ranks 11th on the Top 1000 Global Banks by The Banker for the fourth time.

 🔍According to Statista, Bank of Communications employed approximately 90,238 employees in 2021.

 Starting a business in China does not mean you have to rely solely on Chinese banks for your business.
 Statrys offer an alternative solution that allows you to pay and get paid internationally from 100+ countries for businesses in Hong Kong.
 We also offer multi-currency business accounts and our application process is 100% online.
 You don't have to take our word for it but read to our satisfied customer reviews instead.

 What are the 5 Best Banks in China?

 1. Industrial & Commercial Bank of China 2.
 Bank of China 3.
 Agricultural Bank of China 4.
 China Construction Bank 5.
 Bank of Communications